-The detection limits and standard deviations for VOCs given in ISO 16000-6 and for carbonyl compounds in ISO 16000-3 shall be met in this measurement procedure.
+11.1 The detection limits and standard deviations for VOCs given in ISO 16000-6 and for carbonyl compounds in ISO 16000-3 are met in this measurement procedure.
 The condition to meet these performance characteristics is that there are no contaminations or sink effects in the sampling lines.
 This shall be proven before the measurements and shall be documented.